joaduo/xpathwebdriver/README.md

 ## Killing processes hanging around

-Depeding on your configuration from virtualdisplay and browser, processes like:
+Depending on your configuration from virtualdisplay and browser, processes like:

 ```
 Xvnc